 “This is one issue that I found that people, no matter what economics or side of town, people are in agreeance that we want to protect our most precious resources, and those are our children.”

-As accident lawyers in Knoxville, we applaud any effort to keep our state’s children safe, but we realize real change takes time.
+As accident lawyers, we applaud any effort to keep our state’s children safe, but we realize real change takes time.
 Armstrong’s bill would require that all school buses in the state of Tennessee be equipped with seat belts, but the expense is daunting.
 It would cost the state $5 million a year and that price tag is what defeated similar bills in the past.